Sylvain303/libido/README.md

 What?

-libido stand for maximizing your pleasure! => lib I do
+libido stands for: maximizing your pleasure! => lib I do

 `libido` is a smart text preprocessor/editor which modifies your code inline!

 By inserting comment (or not) with `libido:` keyword you can expand/update some part of your code with your lovely crafted snippet.

 OK, a kind of super `sed`, with a nice syntax to extract, fetch, update inline chunk of code.
 See bellow.

-## Status : Prototype
+## Status : Prototype, Playground

 This project is a sandbox for idea.
 It cares about parsing and programming freely.